-The Division of Engineering and Information Technologies offers training for the careers of the future.
+The Division of Engineering & Information Technologies offers two-year degrees in Engineering Technology and a Pre-Engineering transfer program.
+These programs train students for careers of the future.

 Degrees and Certificates